aldingsgit/aldingsgit.github.io/index.md

 Our model is only as good as our thought quality, fit of algorithm, and data quality.

-### In conclusion, being positive never hurts, mathematically speaking.
+### In conclusion, there is strong evidence that thinking positive in this situation won't hurts, mathematically speaking, but this alas, on a philosophical level was a priori the right conclusion.

 ## Archive